Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 * Drive letter: `C:\Users` (Windows non-bash), `/c/Users` (Windows git bash), `/Users` (Unix: no drive letter).
 * Open a command line and begin using `cd`.
 Explain that `cd` is essentially the same as selecting or clicking a folder.  `cd` into your home directory.
 * Use `ls` to show all the files in your home directory.
 Compare that to what you now see in your home directory (or C drive "folder").
 * Then use `cd Documents` to move into your documents folder.
 This is a relative path, as you've navigated relative to where you've started.
 Explain what an absolute path looks like, and try running one.
+Then run a few relative paths.

 ### Why and how do we use the shell?
 <!--10 mins-->
 * The shell is a program that runs other programs.
+Emphasize that the shell is still a program, which takes input and gives output.
+The input is a command, though, so it seems as though we're doing something different.
+In reality, using command line is no different than using any other program.
 * We use the shell to interact with the computer on the command line (CLI ~ GUI).
 * The Unix philosophy is that you can _pipe_ together small commands, each of which does one thing well, to do something complex.
 You can’t do this in a GUI.
 * bash = ‘Bourne again shell’ (the original shell is sh; others include csh, ksh, tcsh, zsh).
 We use and recommend bash (Git Bash).
 There are many different shells, some of which you end up downloading with program packages like Python.